imanabu/dcmWebMwlTestGen/README.md

 * active: Means this entry will be used.
 * department: It can be a code or a string like ER/ED.
 It maps to (0008,1040)
+* modalities: The modalities the department uses or requests.
 * reasons: List of the list of study reasons that can happen in this department.

 ## Contributions Are Welcome

+* For minor stuff or you are not a code but have ideas please file the request in the Git Issues.

 * Please stick with Mithril.js + webpack.
-It's simple and adequate for this purpose.
-Do not change this into React.js or Vue and such that we don't use.

-* I try to do away everything with npm and do not add Gulp or stuff like that.
+* Let's keep this to work only with npm and no other build tools.